Vittorio Emanuele, Prince of Naples: Seeking compensation from Italy (2007)

 In 2007, Vittorio Emanuele and his son, Emanuele Filiberto, requested formally that the state pay financial damages of €260 million, and initiate full restitution of all properties and belongings that had been confiscated from the royal house after the abolition of the monarchy.
 The financial damages claim is based on having suffered moral injustice during the exile.
 The Italian government has rejected the request and, in response, indicated that it may seek damages for historic grievances.

+Succession

+In June 2023, his son Emanuele Filiberto, Prince of Venice, announced his intention to renounce his claim to the throne in favour of his daughter, Princess Vittoria of Savoy, when he felt she was ready to succeed.

 Honours

 National dynastic honours

+Vittorio Emanuele was the Sovereign of the Dynastic Orders of the House of Savoy which consist of: